rishab-77/AI-103/README.md

 - student facilities
 - administrative student processes

-### 💬 General FAQ Agent
+### 💬 General domain

-Handles general university questions that do not clearly belong to another specialized domain but are still supported by the approved knowledge base.
+Covers university questions that don't clearly fall into the above but are still supported by the approved knowledge base.

-### 🧭 Orchestrator
+### 🧭 Routing step

-Responsible for determining which agent should handle an incoming query.
+A lightweight classification step (prompt-based or simple intent tagging) assigns an incoming query to one of the three domains.
+That domain tag is used purely to filter retrieval against the knowledge base metadata — it does not invoke a separate agent.
+The routing step should coordinate retrieval scope rather than act as an unrestricted source of university facts.

-The orchestrator should coordinate routing rather than act as an unrestricted source of university facts.
+> **Stretch goal:** if the core system is working reliably well before the Sept 23 deadline, the routing step can be split into genuinely separate agent modules (see Section 21 principle: build the simplest thing that works, then improve it based on evidence).

 ---